Hhanuska/tf2-unusual-list/README.md

 # tf2-unusual-list

 Get a list of all existing unusuals from Team Fortress 2.
+Not including unusual weapons, warpaints and multi-quality unusuals.

 The list contains item objects, see example for properties: